-Walt Disney World has decided to start charging resort parking fees for all guests at Walt Disney World Resorts.
-While this has caused tons of people to get mad, and vow to never return to Disney, truth is, they of course will.
+Walt Disney World has decided to start charging for Disney Resort Parking, for all guests at Walt Disney World Resorts.
 If you’re looking for ways to Avoid Disney Resort Parking Fees we have a few options you may not have considered.
-Here’s the breakdown of what parking at a Disney Resort is going to cost you, and our best guesses as to the ways you can get out of it.
+Here’s the breakdown of the parking costs at Disney World Resorts and our best guesses as to the ways you can get out of it.

-The Disney Resort Parking Fees at Walt Disney World
+What are the Disney Resort Parking Fees at Walt Disney World?

 - Value Resorts: $15 per night